 The bill aims to clarify the authority for cities and tribal governments in Washington State to mutually agree to extend urban governmental services to tribal lands that are adjacent to city boundaries.
-This extension is intended to comply with the Growth Management Act, allowing for urban development on tribal lands that meet specific criteria.
-The bill introduces a new section that permits such agreements to be made by December 31, 2028, thereby facilitating collaboration between city and tribal governments in planning and providing essential services.
+This extension is intended to comply with the Growth Management Act, allowing for urban development on tribal lands.
+A new section is added to chapter 36.70A RCW, which stipulates that such agreements must be made by December 31, 2028, and emphasizes the importance of coordination between city and tribal planning efforts.

-Additionally, the bill amends existing law, specifically RCW 36.70A.110, to include provisions that allow for the extension of urban governmental services to tribal lands, while maintaining the integrity of urban growth areas.
-It emphasizes that urban growth should primarily occur in areas already characterized by urban development and outlines the conditions under which urban services may be extended to rural areas.
-The amendments also reinforce the importance of consultation with federally recognized Indian tribes during the planning process, ensuring that their cultural resources and treaty rights are considered in any urban growth area revisions.
+Additionally, the bill amends RCW 36.70A.110 to include provisions that allow for the extension of urban governmental services to tribal lands, while maintaining the integrity of urban growth areas.
+It specifies that urban growth should primarily occur in areas already characterized by urban development and outlines the conditions under which urban growth areas can be revised.
+The bill also emphasizes the need for meaningful consultation with affected federally recognized Indian tribes during the planning process, particularly regarding potential impacts on cultural resources and treaty rights.

 Statutes affected: